 Counselling offers space for you to step back and see the wood and not just all the trees.

-Whilst counselling is often referred to as a talking therapy, I use a variety of approaches tailored to individual needs and learning styles, including:
+Whilst counselling is often referred to as a talking therapy, I use a variety of approaches tailored to best match your needs and learning styles.
+These include:

 - Mindfulness techniques - Diaries - Creative media - Written exercises - Visualisation work -